Mark Rowlinson (1808 – 1880)

 3. His career

 Mark seemed to have been a tenant farmer his whole life.
-By 1841, the family lived at 80 Runcorn Road, Barnton where Mark was farming on 45 acres of land.2,4,7 Twenty years later in 1861, Mark was still farming as a tenant on the same piece of land, with his youngest five children, Samuel, John, Ann, Sarah and Margaret still part of the household.
-By then, Samuel was 24 years old, John was 22, Ann was 20, Sarah was 17 and Margaret was 15 years old, respectively.8 4.
+By 1841, the family lived at 80 Runcorn Road, Barnton, Weaverham where Mark was farming on 45 acres of land.2,4,7 Twenty years later in 1861, Mark was still farming as a tenant on the same piece of land, with his youngest five children, Samuel, John, Ann, Sarah and Margaret still part of the household.
+By then, Samuel was 24 years old, John was 22, Ann was 20, Sarah was 17 and Margaret was 15 years old, respectively.8 By 1871, only John and Margaret was still living with their father.9 4.
 His death

 There were three sons and four daughters, all born at Barnton, Cheshire.
 They were Mary (*ca 1832), Thomas (*ca 1834), Samuel (*ca 1837), John (*ca 1839), Ann (*ca 1841), Sarah (*ca 1843) and Margaret (*ca 1846).
 By 1851, the 43 year-old Mark was a widower with seven children – aged 19, 17, 14, 12, 10, 7 and 5 years old – to care for.
 In his employment were two servants, 66 year-old Thomas Hurstfield and 17 year-old Betsey Goodier.2,5

-• Samuel married Sarah Saunders (1844 – 1931) in 1864.
+• Samuel married Sarah Saunders (1844 – 1900) in 1864.
 Her family had originally been housed at the Kensington Union (a workhouse for the impoverished) in London.
 After their marriage, Samuel and Sarah moved house on a regular basis.
 By the late 1800s, they moved to Weaverham, near Northwich, Cheshire.
 By 1891, they were living at Preston-on-the-Hill, Daresbury near Warrington, and by the late 1890s, they settled on the farm Factor’s House, Whitley, Cheshire.
-The couple had two children that were found in records; Mark (1865 – 1954) and Margaret Elizabeth (1874 – 1951).41
+The couple had two children that were found in records; Mark (1865 – 1954) and Margaret Elizabeth (1874 – 1951).4 Samuel departed this life at the age of 63 years on 25 January 1900.
+He was buried in the same grave as his parents.91

 bjksdbjkasbhasdk